jmcelroy5/Biking-Across-the-US/_posts/2014-06-19-kansas-part-1-tailwinds.md

 tags:
 ---

 You may have noticed that I'm actually in Colorado right now, but my blog is only halfway through Kansas!
-I'm hoping and planning to take some time out to catch up on blogging.
+I'm hoping and planning to catch up on blogging.
 So much has been happening, and I want to take the time to write and reflect on it all.
 Look out for Kansas part 2, coming soon.

 ####Pittsburg to Chanute (60 miles)